 The SCCA Infection Prevention Committee is comprised of representatives from specialty areas throughout SCCA.
 The committee meets monthly to evaluate policies, review current infection-prevention programs, and discuss current infection-prevention concerns.

 SCCA has the first surveillance system for tracking outpatient infections among comprehensive cancer centers.
 The surveillance system tracks bacterial, viral and fungal infections among outpatients.
 Trends in infections are plotted and analyzed in real time.

 Any unusual clustering of infections in patients or staff is investigated in order to identify potential problems.
 Recommendations are then made to prevent the spread of infection.

-The Infection Control Team is available to provide consultative services to patients and employees regarding infection control and prevention.
+The Infection Prevention Team is available to provide consultative services to patients and employees regarding infection control and prevention.

-The program provides education to patients and employees regarding key infection-control topics, including (in PDF format):
+The program provides education to patients and employees regarding key infection-prevention topics, including (in PDF format):

 - Hand hygiene

 The Infection Prevention Team works in collaboration with Public Health–Seattle & King County to plan for emerging infectious disease threats, including antibiotic-resistant infections and pandemic influenza.